greyblake/vim-preview/README.markdown

 The plugin requires a builtin ruby interpreter.
 It means that your Vim should be compiled with `--enable-rubyinterp` option.
-To find out does you Vim have builtin ruby interpreter you can do the next:
+To find out does your Vim have builtin ruby interpreter you can do the next:
     :echo has('ruby')

 If output is `1` the ruby interpreter is builtin.